ewinapun/ewinapun.github.io/_projects/2_project.markdown

 On this page, I go over what I wrote for my senior thesis.
 I only extract the key research ideas and figures from my thesis.

-To view the full version of my senior thesis, <a href='http://ewinapun.tk/assets/pdf/thesis.pdf'>*click here*</a>.
-In addition, I uploaded the matlab codes in github in the <a href='https://github.com/ewinapun/subid'>subid repo</a>/.
+To view the full version of my senior thesis, <a href='http://ewinapun.tk/assets/pdf/thesis.pdf'>click here</a>.
+To view the matlab code, please go to my <a href='https://github.com/ewinapun/subid'>github repo</a>.

 ***